 27. Payments to Covered Recipients.

-Service Provider, on behalf of itself and its Representatives, represents and warrants that they (i) have not and will not offer or give to Requester or Science Exchange gifts, entertainment, payments, loans, or other gratuities in order to or that may influence the award of a contract or obtain favorable treatment under this Agreement with Science Exchange or Requester and (ii) have not and will not use federal funds to influence or attempt to influence any employee of the United States Federal government or a member of Congress in connection with this Agreement.
+Service Provider, on behalf of itself and its Representatives, represents and warrants that it (I) has not and will not offer or give to Requester or Science Exchange gifts, entertainment, payments, loans, or other gratuities in order to or that may influence the award of a contract or obtain favorable treatment under this Agreement with Science Exchange or Requester and (II) has not and will not use federal funds to influence or attempt to influence any employee of the United States Federal government or a member of Congress in connection with this Agreement.